-Blue Cash Everyday offers a generous 3 percent cash back at U.S. supermarkets up to $6,000 per year in purchases and then 1 percent.
+Blue Cash Everyday offers 3 percent cash back at U.S. supermarkets up to $6,000 per year in purchases and then 1 percent.
 There is no annual fee, and you will also earn a $150 statement credit after spending $1,000 in purchases within the first three months.

 Bank of America® Cash Rewards credit card

 The Bank of America® Cash Rewards credit card offers a competitive 2 percent cash back at grocery stores.
 Purchases at wholesale clubs also earn 2 percent, so you can save when you stock up on items like snacks for your trip and still earn extra points.